Roxanne Seeman: Asia

 Zendee released "Watch This!" and a cover of "When Love Calls Your Name" on her album Z, released on August 7, 2015 by MCA Music Universal Philippines.

 On September 22, 2016, Kyle Echarri, 13 year old contestant of The Voice Of The Philippines, season 2, released Seeman's song "Our Moment", co-written with Philip Doron Bailey, jr., Jens Hoy, and Rasmus Rudolph Soegaard.

 On April 28, 2017, Edray Teodoro, contestant of The Voice Kids of The Philippines season 1 (2014), released her first EP, including Seeman's song "What You Doin' Tonight", co-written by Tinashe Sibanda and Melody Hernandez Noel.

 On September 9, 2017, the Chinese version "久久真爱 (Forever True Love)" of Seeman's song "The Story of Us" was released as a theme song for Irene 9·9 International True Love Day Ceremony.
 The song was recorded by CARO Su Ai and produced by Gao Xiaosong.

-On March 20, 2020, China's first male bel canto quartet, Super Vocal, performed "Qui Con Me (Ni De Se Cai 你的色彩)" (Your Colors) on the Hunan Television singing competition "Singer 2020", in both Italian and Chinese lyrics.
+On March 20, 2020, China's first male bel canto quartet, Super Vocal, performed "Qui con me (Ni De Se Cai)" ("Your Colors") on the Hunan Television singing competition "Singer 2020", in both Italian and Chinese lyrics.
 The performance received more than 40 million views in 24 hours.
 The studio version single of "Ni De Se Cai" was released on March 27, 2020, by Decca China.
-"Ni De Se Cai" was composed by Seeman, George Komsky, and Ivo Moring with Italian lyrics "Qui Con Me" written by Saverio Principini, and Chinese lyrics "Ni De Se Cai" written by Cheng He.
+"Ni De Se Cai" was composed by Seeman, George Komsky, and Ivo Moring with Italian lyrics "Qui con me" written by Saverio Principini, and Chinese lyrics "Ni De Se Cai" written by Cheng He.
 The song was produced by Nick Patrick and Wu Qinglong.

 December 2020 Aarif Rahman (Chinese: 李治廷; Pinyin: Lǐ Zhìtíng) released "Won't You Be Mine" by Aarif Li Zhiting, Daryl Wang, and Seeman.

 On July 30, 2021, Rose Liu (刘明湘) released "Ain't Gonna Wait" (没时间等你) written by Seeman, Boon Hui Lu, I-Wei Wu and Victor Lau at the MUST Songwriting Camp.

 August 2024 Chen Linong (Chinese: 陈立农; Pinyin: Chen Linong) released "Compromise" by Seeman and Gao Fansheng.

 January 22, 2025 Too Young To Grow Old, the 24-episode streaming spinoff series of To Us, From Us debuted in China on iQIYI, featuring an on-camera performance of Seeman’s “So Sad To Say Goodbye”.
 Seeman and Fansheng Gao, OST music producer and collaborator, attended the first screening in Shenzhen, June 2023, held by director Lanxin Yu.